Please note: Sessions will be resuming at the end of June at the new time of Tue evenings at 5:30-6:30pm. Book via the widget below.

-Yoga and climbing go hand-in-hand, which is why we’re running weekly yoga sessions at The Newsroom on Fri mornings at 10am.
+Yoga and climbing go hand-in-hand, which is why we’re running weekly yoga sessions at The Newsroom on Tue evenings at 5:30-6:30pm.
 There are 8 spots available each week for an hour of Vinyasa yoga with Jack Parrott – secure your spot via the booking widget below.

 Yoga and climbing